CyclopsUNAM/Cyclops/README.md

 ## Methodology

 The project is divided into:
-- Spider: Inside spider we have spider.py and constellations.json
+- spider: Inside spider we have spider.py and constellations.json
-- Processing: Inside processing we have processing.py
+- processing: Inside processing we have processing.py
-- Database: Inside the database we have init.txt
+- database: Inside the database we have init.txt
+- public_html: Inside the public_html we have framegen.py

 ### Part I: Data collection